Araffe/vdc-networking-lab/readme.md

 **6)** Use the Azure Cloud Shell to attempt to create a virtual machine using the following commands:

 <pre lang="...">
-az vm create -n policy-test-VM -g VDC-Hub --image UbuntuLTS
+az vm create -n policy-test-VM -g VDC-Hub --image UbuntuLTS --generate-ssh-keys
 </pre>

 **7)** The validation should fail with a message stating "The template deployment failed because of policy violation.
 Please see details for more information."